fizzbee-io/website/content/design/examples/two_phase_commit_procedural.md

 # Two Phase Commit (Procedural style implementation)

 This is another implementation style in FizzBee to model the Two Phase Commit protocol.
-[Previous post](/examples/two_phase_commit/) was in functional style like TLA+ with only atomic actions.
+[Previous post](/design/examples/two_phase_commit/) was in functional style like TLA+ with only atomic actions.
 This post is in procedural style, closely resembling PlusCal or pseudocode.

+While multiple paradigms are supported, [we recommend using the OOP style (or actor style)](/design/examples/two_phase_commit_actors).

 For the details on the algorithm read through the previous post.